-Note that CCTK_ERROR and CCTK_WARN are macros which expand to calls to an internal function.
-The macros automatically include the thorn name, the source code file name and line number in the message.3
+Note that CCTK_WARN is just a macro which expands to a call to an internal function.
+The macro automatically includes the thorn name, the source code file name and line number in the message.3 (For this reason it is important for Fortran code that capital letters are always used in order to expand the macro.)

-$^{^{2}}$ As discussed in Section B3.1 of this manual, the Cactus warning level threshold is set with the -W or -warning-level command-line option when running Cactus; see Section B3.1.
+2As discussed in Section B3.1 of this manual, the Cactus warning level threshold is set with the -W or -warning-level command-line option when running Cactus; see Section B3.1.

-3In calling CCTK_VError() or CCTK_VWarn(), you need to provide this information yourself.
+3In calling CCTK_VWarn(), you need to provide this information yourself.
 Cactus provides the macro CCTK_THORNSTRING, which is the character-string name of the current thorn.
 In C, you can get the source file name and line number from the predefined preprocessor macros FILE and LINE, respectively.
 In Fortran you're out of luck. :(